Green cleaning services offer a unique and healthy solution to address the challenge of superbugs plaguing our lives.

 - Campylobacter - A fluoroquinolone-resistant (an antibiotic that has fallen out of favor due to complications and risks) bacteria most commonly found in poultry, and passed to humans after consuming infected chicken, and associated with foodborne illness, recurring diarrhea in children, and can spread to the blood in individuals with AIDS compromised immune systems.

-- Salmonellae – A very common fluoroquinolone-resistant bacteria found in contaminated food and water, which typically causes typhoid fever, paratyphoid fever, and food poisoning.
+- Salmonellae - A widespread fluoroquinolone-resistant bacteria found in contaminated food and water, which typically causes typhoid fever, paratyphoid fever, and food poisoning.

 - Neisseria Gonorrhoeae - A cephalosporin-resistant and fluoroquinolone-resistant sexually transmitted bacterial infection that causes gonorrhea.